ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 \end{align}
 $$

 Again, if we'd use base 2 in the entropy's logarithm, we'd get $$H \simeq 0.79 bits$$.
 Units aside, we see that the left node has a lower entropy than the right one, which is to be expected, since the left one is in a more *ordered* state and entropy measures *disorder*.
-So, $$H_\text{left} \simeq 0.27 nats, H_\text{right} \simeq 0.55 nats$$.
-The various algorithms for constructing trees via recursive binary splitting is to pick that feature whose split will result in maximum reduction in impurity.
+So, it's $$H_\text{left} \simeq 0.27 nats$$ and  $$H_\text{right} \simeq 0.55 nats$$.
+The various algorithms for constructing pick that feature whose split will result in maximum reduction of impurity.

 ### An example of an imbalanced dataset
 {% highlight R %}